GeoffAWaddington/CSI30Wiki/Navigation-Actions.md

 ```

 ## ForceScrollLink
-This action will force Reaper to scroll the MCP to the banked tracks on the surface.
+This action will force Reaper to scroll the MCP to the banked tracks on the surface. **Note:** this action has been depreciated in CSI EXP builds starting on July 31 2022.
+If this change becomes official, this action will be removed from the Wiki.
 ```
 Zone "Buttons"
      Shift+F7     ToggleScrollLink